Why Those with Low Vision Suffer with Eyestrain and Headaches

 • Sleepiness and/ or difficulty concentrating.

 The symptoms of DES are common, not only for the normally sighted, but more so for the visually impaired.
-Those with low vision use the technology differently from others:
+Those with low vision use the technology differently from others by using:

 • Increased magnification,